What to expect:

 Depends on where you’re paddling at, but water shoes might be a good investment.
 I normally go barefoot and leave my sandals on land, but I plan on buying me a pair for the next time.
 The rocks walking up to the board aren’t that comfortable on my feet and there could be fish hooks around…. which is also good to scope the area first to help protect your dog’s paws as well.

 Make sure to reward them with praise!
-It’s a new, fun experience and you’ll probably want to do it again!
-Also they probably will need a potty break or run around after being on the board so long and before the car ride back home.
+It’s a new, fun experience and you’ll probably want to do it again because it’s so much fun to do during the summer!
+Also they probably will need a potty break or run around after being on the board and before the car ride back home.
 After paddling rinse your dog’s coat especially if you’ve been in salty water.
 I always plan accordingly to give my dog a bath when we get home or by the next day to get any sand, dirt and lake water off their hair.
 You may call your groomer in advanced to already schedule their appointment if you’re not comfortable bathing them yourself.
+If you’re dog did a lot of swimming you might want to massage them the next couple days to help with any soreness…. even the dogs who stayed on the board may be stiff as well…. you may be tight too!
+Typically people get sore in their lower back, legs and shoulders so make sure to stretch and stay hydrated!